material-components/material-components-ios/components/Buttons/README.md

 title:  "Buttons"
 layout: detail
 section: components
-excerpt: "Buttons is a collection of Material Design buttons, including a flat button, a raised button and a floating action button."
+excerpt: "Buttons is a collection of material design buttons, including a flat button, a raised button and a floating action button."
 ---
 # Buttons